What is Psychiatric Medication Management?

 - Schedule a medication review with your pharmacist to ask about any unnecessary medications on the list that you can get rid of or have to change due to their negative reactions to other substances.
 Healthcare workers are always supposed to have updated information to advise you about any alterations to drug products.

 - Use technology to make your regimen more organized.
 There are applications specifically designed to help track all of your current and old medications, so you never forget which medication to take and when.
-A lot of them also allow for the addition of doctor’s notes.
+Many of them also allow for the addition of doctor’s notes.

 - Make the process easier on yourself.
 Why take one medication three times a day when you could opt for a similar one that only requires a single daily dosage?
 Ask your doctor about any replacements that could make your treatment more manageable.